DmytroPV/Calculator-JS-eval-HTML5-CSS/README.md

 This is a simple example for reference.
 Data entry into the input field with subsequent validation by regular expressions is not used here.

+##### The content in this example is used for educational purposes from materials that are freely available on the Internet!

 ![Calculator](https://user-images.githubusercontent.com/119622477/205402410-c7a25360-36ef-4d62-bed2-b373a4eace16.png)